 Our first introduction was a visit to the city’s school office to ask if we could visit the various elementary schools in the area.
 They were very quick to inform us that you don’t get to choose your public school.
 The city’s school department makes that decision.
-This veteran teacher was not super comfortable with that answer, so I made it my mission to figure out this completely “foreign” public education system.
+As a veteran teacher, I was not super comfortable with that answer, so I made it my mission to figure out this completely “foreign” public education system.

 We started out attending every possible class that explained the school system offered by the Canton.
-While these information sessions have been useful, I’ve also been lucky to have many friends with older children who have shared their wonderful wisdom and filled in the gaps.
+While these information sessions were useful, I was also lucky to have many friends with older children share their wonderful wisdom.
 It has been quite amazing watching their children take their own unique paths and successfully come out on the other side.

 Swiss Schooling Terminology

-Gymnasium (Gymi) - Elite high school including specialized schools in the areas of sports and art - grades 7-12, 9-12 or 10-13 (I know, it’s confusing)
+Gymnasium (Gymi): Elite high school including specialized schools in the areas of sports and art, grades 7-12, 9-12, or 10-13 (I know, it’s confusing)

-Passerelle - This test allows students who have completed their BMS to attend university
+Passerelle: Test allowing students who have completed their BMS to attend university

-5th grade - conversation starts with teacher: Gymi or Sek?
+5th grade: Conversation starts with teacher: Gymi or Sek?

-6th grade - decision on Sek placement (A, B, or C) and/or take the Langzeit Gymi test
+6th grade: Decision on Sek placement (A, B, or C) and/or take the Langzeit Gymi test

-9th grade - Apply for Lehrstellen, take the Gymi test, and/or take the BMS/Fachschule test
+9th grade: Apply for Lehrstellen, take the Gymi test, and/or take the BMS/Fachschule test

 10th grade - Gymi, Lehrstelle (with or without BMS), or Fachschule

-Getting into Gymi is such a huge topic for those of us that don’t understand the Lehrstelle system.
-When we arrived in Switzerland, I truly believed that Gymi was the only option for our daughter because it’s the only path that looks similar to the school system I was used to.
+Getting into Gymi is such a huge topic for those of us who don’t understand the Lehrstelle system.
+When we arrived in Switzerland, I truly believed that Gymi was the only option for our daughter because it’s the only path that looked similar to the school system I was used to.
 Is Gymi the only option?
 Absolutely not.
 In fact, it is only a good option for very few.

-In addition to taking classes, it also helped me to join parent groups on Facebook and ask questions as they came up.
-Ask questions of local friends that can tell you about their child’s experiences.
-Ask questions, search for answers, and most of all, let your child sit behind the wheel.
+In addition to taking classes, it also helped me to hear from other parents.
+Join parent groups on Facebook and ask questions as they came up.
+Speak to local friends that can tell you about their child’s experiences.
+Read books, like Going Local: your guide to Swiss schooling by Margaret Oertig and Marc Locatelli.

 Get free access to templates that are useful for schools and parents